 Almost all of us have seen Agile transformations being disrupted by external factors.
 For example, a new strategy, a new CEO, a market disruption, or a pandemic can bring a halt to or – if you are lucky – accelerate your transformation.
 Whether these external factors disrupt, stop, or accelerate you depends on your maturity in ‘being Agile’ and the robustness of your culture of Agility.

-The first step is in understanding that you are actually not going through a transformation, but rather, you are on a transformational journey towards higher levels of Agility.
+The first step is to understand that you are actually not going through a transformation, but rather, you are on a transformational journey towards higher levels of Agility.
 This means, in contrast to a transformation, this journey is never over.
 Understanding this opens you up to use any kind of disruption as a lever for further growth in your journey.
-Thus, what is called Agile transformation widely is just a first initiative in a company to drive a change for introducing Agile ways of working and driving different behaviors to speed up innovation.
+Thus, what is called Agile transformation is just a first initiative in a company to drive change by introducing Agile ways of working and driving different behaviors to speed up innovation.

 A Crisis Point in the Agile Journey

 What we have seen is that while being on this Agile journey, you will sooner or later come to a point of crisis: your great strategy to implement Agile is under execution, but then things happen that were unforeseen (and unforeseeable).
 Now you are in a dilemma: you were talking about embracing change for a long time.
 But now you would need to change even your change initiative that you believe in and maybe have fallen in love with.
 What is happening is not in line with your beliefs.
 Having arrived at this intersection, the question is this: Should you continue with your strategy execution or change your beliefs?